Alternative names: Brain attack

-When brain cells are deprived of their blood supply, a stroke occurs.
-Without access to vital nutrients and oxygen, brain cells die.
+A stroke occurs when brain cells are deprived of their blood supply.
+Without access to vital nutrients and oxygen, brain cells in the affected area die.
 The effects of a stroke can vary widely depending on where it occurs in the brain, the severity of the attack, and the general health of the person.
-A minor stroke may not even be noticed, while a major one can cause crippling mental and physical disabilities or even death.
+A minor stroke may not even be noticed, while a major stroke can cause crippling mental and physical disabilities or even death.

 Approximately 75-80% of strokes are of the clotting (ischemic) variety, while the remainder (hemorrhagic strokes) are due to bleeding from broken blood vessels.
 Sometimes platelets (cells in the blood stream responsible for clotting) become 'sticky' and promote clotting.
 If the blood clots too easily it can result in blood flow blockage and subsequent tissue death in that part of the brain normally nourished by the affected blood vessel.
 You can reduce the risk of the blockage type strokes by keeping your blood platelets from becoming sticky.